Are you struggling with a boundary dispute?

 The Legal Boundary

-A legal boundary deals with the precise separation of ownership of land.
-It is an invisible line dividing one person’s land from another’s.
+A legal boundary is a precise invisible line dividing the land owned by one person from another’s.
 It does not have thickness or width and usually, but not always, falls somewhere in or along a physical boundary feature such as a wall, fence or hedge.
-The exact positions of the legal boundaries are almost never shown on registered title plans, which can give rise to a boundary dispute.
+The exact positions of the legal boundaries are almost never shown on registered title plans, which can lead to a boundary dispute.

 2